 There are four major types of CP: spastic, athetoid, ataxic and mixed type.

-Spastic CP is by far the most common type of CP, comprising about 70 percent to 80 percent of CP cases.
+Spastic CP is by far the most common type of CP, comprising about 70% to 80% of CP cases.
 People with spastic CP often experience exaggerated or jerky movements (hypertonia).
 Common symptoms include awkward reflexes, stiffness in one part of the body, contractures (permanently tightened muscles or joints) and abnormal walking.

 Ataxic CP is a rarer form of CP that typically affects voluntary movement, causing problems with balance and coordination.
 Additional symptoms include difficulty speaking, problems with depth perception, shakiness/tremors and spreading feet apart when walking.

 Mixed CP occurs when damage to the developing brain is not confined to one location, causing a child to exhibit symptoms of more than one type of CP.
-Fewer than 10 percent of all CP cases are diagnosed as mixed.
+Fewer than 10% of all CP cases are diagnosed as mixed.

 Spastic diplegia mostly involves muscle stiffness in the legs and less severely in the arms and face, although the hands may be clumsy.
 Toes point up when the bottom of the foot is stimulated.
 Certain leg muscles are tight, making the legs move like scissors.
 Children with spastic diplegia may require a walker or leg braces.
 Intellect and language skills are usually normal.